 While many Marin and Sonoma residents commute to San Francisco and beyond, thousands of others commute into our counties for jobs as teachers, nannies, medical staff, and public safety officers because our local housing options are scarce.
 ADUs can benefit our communities by adding housing units and including more of these important members of our work force as residents.

 By using existing land and housing infrastructure to create new homes (infill development), ADUs reduce the environmental footprint of housing and help retain the natural beauty of our environment.
-And by providing housing to local workers, commute hours and emissions are dramatically reduced.
-ADUs are an antidote to sprawl!
+And by providing housing to local workers, commute hours and GHG emissions are dramatically reduced.
+ADUs are an antidote to sprawl and the housing crisis.

 What are the steps to create an ADU?